apollographql/runtime-testing-framework/crates/rtf-config/README.md

 For each of these stages we check for any errors or inconsistencies and report all known errors to the user as a batch operation.
-Each of the config file structs provides an API for running partial validation and resolution so that end users are able to efficiently debug and iterate on their config files.
+Each of the config file structs provides an API for running partial checks and templating so that end users are able to efficiently debug and iterate on their config files.

 ## Config resolution & execution

 The full resolution and execution of a test plan has the following flow.
-As mentioned above, each step has implicit "validate and report errors" behaviour as part of its execution:
+As mentioned above, each step has implicit "check and report errors" behaviour as part of its execution:

 1. Load and template the `TestPlan` file.